History and Mission

 Kima Jones, Founder

-Kima Jones has received fellowships from PEN Center USA Emerging Voices, Kimbilio Fiction, Yaddo, the MacDowell Colony, and was named a 2018 Top 100 on The Root’s annual list of the most influential African Americans, ages 25 to 45.
+Kima Jones has received fellowships from PEN America West Emerging Voices, Kimbilio Fiction, Yaddo, the MacDowell Colony, and was named a 2018 Top 100 on The Root’s annual list of the most influential African Americans, ages 25 to 45.
 She was included on the inaugural Bitch 50 list in 2017 as a "shape-shifter who pushed pop culture to be more representative, inspiring, and meaningful for communities who are typically ignored by mainstream media."
 The Los Angeles Times called Kima "2018's literary breakthrough" and "an important new voice on the national stage."
 She has been published at GQ, Guernica, Poets and Writers, NPR and McSWeeney's and in the anthologies Unruly Bodies, a pop-up magazine by Roxane Gay for Medium and the New York Times Best Seller, The Fire this Time, edited by Jesmyn Ward.
 Her short story "Nine" received notable mention in Best American Science Fiction 2015, and her hybrid poem "Homegoing AD" appears in Best American Nonrequired Reading 2017.
 She serves as an advisory board member for the Rumpus, the Anisfield-Wolf Fellowship, the Beverly Rogers, Carol C. Carter Black Mountain Institute and its flagship magazine, The Believer, and the Wordplay Literary Festival.
 Kima founded Jack Jones Literary Arts in March 2015 and works as lead strategist on all publicity campaigns and is especially proud of her work on the 2017 Pulitzer Prize in Poetry winner, Olio, by Tyehimba Jess; the 2017 PEN America Robert W. Bingham Emerging Fiction Prize winner, Insurrections, by Rion Amilcar Scott; and the 2017 Midland Authors Award winner in Adult Fiction, Know the Mother, by Desiree Cooper; and May-lee Chai’s Useful Phrases for Immigrants.
 Kima divides her time between Los Angeles and New York.
 She writes poetry and prose.

 Allison N. Conner, Speakers Bureau Manager